-As described in section 3.1.1, in a tender for new capacity the beneficiary typically receives financing for the construction of a power plant that would bring forward the required top-up capacity.

-Tenders for new capacity have been used in Belgium, France and Ireland.
-In Belgium, the tender was intended to bring on new investment in gas-fired capacity.
-In France, the tender is intended to bring forward investment specifically in a new CCGT plant in Brittany, where there is the risk of insufficient local capacity and insufficient network connections with the rest of France.
+- (485) As described in section 3.1.1, in a tender for new capacity the beneficiary typically receives financing for the construction of a power plant that would bring forward the capacity required to fill an identified gap. - (486) Tenders for new capacity have been used in Belgium, Croatia, France and Ireland.
+In Belgium, the tender was intended to bring on new investment in gasfired capacity.
+In Croatia, a tender was launched to attract investment in a new coal plant at Plomin.
+In France, the tender is intended to bring forward investment specifically in a new CCGT plant in Brittany, where there is a risk of insufficient local capacity.
 In contrast, the tender launched in Ireland in 2003 was open to all types of thermal generation capacity.
 The Irish tender can be seen as designed to address a temporary need while a more long-term intervention was developed, namely the market wide capacity payment mechanism (see Section 6.2.4 below) which was introduced in 2007.